English ship Assistance (1650)

-HMS Assistance was one of six 40-gun fourth-rate frigates, built for the Commonwealth of England under the 1650 Programme, after the Restoration of the monarchy in 1660 she was incorporated into the navy of the Kingdom of England.
-During her time in the Commonwealth Navy she partook in the First Anglo-Dutch war being present in the battles of Kentish Knock, Portland and The Gabbard.
+The Assistance was one of six 40-gun fourth-rate frigates, ordered in December 1649 and built for the Commonwealth of England under the 1650 Programme; the others were the Foresight, Pelican, Reserve, Advice and Centurion.
+After the Restoration of the monarchy in 1660 she was incorporated into the navy of the Kingdom of England.
+During her time in the Commonwealth Navy she partook in the First Anglo-Dutch War being present in the battles of Kentish Knock, Portland and The Gabbard.
 In the Mediterranean she was present at the Battle of Santa Cruz and the bombardment of Porto Farina, In the Second Anglo-Dutch War she was involved in the Battle of Lowestoft, Battle of Vagen and the St James Day Fight.
 She did not participate in fleet actions after this.
 She spent the rest of her service life undergoing several rebuilds and plying the waters as a cruiser protecting British trade and projecting British sovereignty.
 After nearly 95 years of Service she was sunk as a break water at Sheerness at the end of 1745.

 Assistance was the first named vessel in the English and Royal Navy.

 Construction and specifications

-She was ordered in December 1649 to be built under contract at Deptford under the guidance of Master Shipwright Henry Johnson.
+She was ordered in December 1649 to be built under contract at Deptford by Master Shipwright Henry Johnson.
 She was launched in 1650.
 Her dimensions were gundeck 121 ft 0 in with 101 ft 6 in keel for tonnage with a breadth of 30 ft 10 in and a depth of hold of 15 ft 5 in.
 Her tonnage was 513 26/94 tons.
 She was remeasured at a later date and her dimensions changed to gundeck 121 ft 5 in with 102 ft 0 in keel for tonnage with a breadth of 32 ft 4 in and a depth of hold of 13 ft 0 in.
 Her tonnage was 567 tons.
 Her mean draught was 15 ft 6 in.

 Her gun armament in 1653 was 40 guns.
 In 1666 her armament was 46 guns and consisted of twenty-two culverins on the lower deck (LD), twenty demi-culverins on the upper deck, four sakers on the quarterdeck (QD).
 In 1677 she had 2 more sakers added bringing her gun total to 48 guns.
 In 1685 her guns were established at 50 guns.
 She now carried twenty-two culverins, twenty-two demi-culverins and six sakers.
 Her manning was 180 personnel in 1653 and 170 in 1666.

 She was completed with a first cost of £3,386.10.0d or 522 tons @ £6.10.0d per ton.